realA10001986/SID/README.md

 ## Installation

-There are different alternative ways to install this firmware:

-1) If a previous version of the SID firmware is installed on your device, you can update easily using the pre-compiled binary.
+If a previous version of the SID firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/sid-A10001986.ino.nodemcu-32s.bin[(https://github.com/realA10001986/SID/blob/main/install/sid-A10001986.ino.nodemcu-32s.bin)).

-2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
-This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
-Detailed build information is in [sid-A10001986.ino](https://github.com/realA10001986/SID/blob/main/sid-A10001986/sid-A10001986.ino).
+If you are using a fresh ESP32 board, please see [sid-A10001986.ino](https://github.com/realA10001986/SID/blob/main/sid-A10001986/sid-A10001986.ino) for detailed build information.

- *Important: After a firmware update, a "wait" symbol (hourglass) might be shown for up to a minute after reboot.
+ *Important: After a firmware update, a "wait" symbol (hourglass) might be shown for a short while after reboot.
 Do NOT unplug the device during this time.*

-## Short summary of first steps
+## Initial Configuration

-A good first step would be to establish access to the Config Portal in order to configure your SID.
+The first step is to establish access to the SID's configuration web site ("Config Portal") in order to configure your SID:

-As long as the device is unconfigured, as is the case with a brand new SID, or later if it for some reason fails to connect to a configured WiFi network, it creates a WiFi network of its own named "SID-AP".
-This is called "Access Point mode", or "AP-mode".

-- Power up the device and wait until the startup sequence has completed.
+- Power up the SID and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "SID-AP".
 - Navigate your browser to http://sid.local or http://192.168.4.1 to enter the Config Portal.

 #### Connecting to a WiFi network

+As long as the device is unconfigured, it creates a WiFi network of its own named "SID-AP".
+This is called "Access point mode", or "AP-mode".

+It is ok to leave the SID in this mode, especially if it run stand-alone.
+In a typical home setup and/or if you also have a [Time Circuits Display](https://tcd.out-a-ti.me), however, you might want to connect the SID to a WiFi network (in case of using it together with a TCD: to the same WiFi network the TCD is connected to).
+If you have your SID, along with a Time Circuits Display, mounted in a car, you might want to connect the SID to the TCD's very own WiFi network "TCD-AP"; see [here](#car-setup).

-If you want to connect your SID to your WiFi network, click on "Configure WiFi".
+In order to connect your SID to a WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

-Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+(Note that the SID requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+If the device is inaccessible as a result of incorrect static IPs, wait until the SID has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.)

-After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
+After saving the WiFi network settings, the SID reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.

-If the device is inaccessible as a result of wrong static IPs, wait until the SID has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.

-If you have your SID, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).
+After completing this step, your SID is basically ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

 ## The Config Portal

-The Config Portal is accessible exclusively through WiFi.
-As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "SID-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.
+The "Config Portal" is the SID's configuration web site.

+It can be accessed as follows:

+#### If SID is in AP mode

+- Connect your computer or handheld device to the WiFi network "SID-AP".
+- Navigate your browser to http://sid.local or http://192.168.4.1 to enter the Config Portal.

+#### If SID is connected to WiFi network

+- Connect your hand-held/computer to the same WiFi network to which the SID is connected, and
+- navigate your browser to http://sid.local

-If the operating system on your handheld or computer supports Bonjour (a.k.a. "mDNS"), you can enter the Config Portal by directing your browser to http://sid.local. (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)
+  Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

-If that fails, the way to enter the Config Portal depends on whether the device is in access point mode or not.
-- If it is in access point mode (and your handheld/computer is connected to the WiFi network "SID-AP"), navigate your browser to http://192.168.4.1
-- Otherwise type *90 followed by OK on the remote control; the IP address will be shown on the display.
+  If connecting to http://sid.local fails due to a name resultion error, you need to find out the SID's IP address: Type *90 followed by OK on the remote control; the IP address will be shown on the display.
+Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as shown on the SID's display) in order to enter the Config Portal.

 In the main menu, click on "Setup" to configure your SID.

 | ![The Config Portal](https://github.com/realA10001986/SID/assets/76924199/8c60dc7a-9d3c-4b65-be3a-411640874c48) |
 |:--:|